 Each Conservation District in Washington is governed by a board of five members, referred to as “supervisors.”
-Three supervisors are elected locally by the public.
+Three supervisors are elected locally by registered voters residing in the district boundaries.
 Two are appointed by the Washington State Conservation Commission.
 At least two of the elected and one of the appointed supervisors must be local landowners or operators of a farm per RCW 89.08.
 The term of office is three years.
 Supervisors serve without compensation — they are volunteers.

 The published election guidelines can be viewed at the District office and are available from the Washington State Conservation Commission at https://scc.wa.gov/elections-and-appointments/.

 A candidate for election to the KCCD Board of Supervisors must be a registered voter who resides within the KCCD boundaries (unincorporated areas of the County and the cities of Cle Elum and Roslyn) at the time of filing.
 The candidate may also need to be a landowner or operator of a farm in order to maintain the required two on the Board of Supervisors per RCW 89.08.160.
 Learn more about Conservation District Supervisor Responsibilities here.

 Who Can Vote in the Election?

 All registered voters in Kittitas County who reside within the KCCD boundaries are eligible to cast ballots in the election.
 The area served by the KCCD includes all unincorporated lands of the County, as well as the cities of Cle Elum and Roslyn.
 Eligible voters are encouraged to request a mail-in ballot for the 2023 election at their earliest convenience.
 Anyone needing accommodations to vote may call the election supervisor (Anna Lael, District Manager) at 925-3352 ext.
 7. More information about voting in local conservation district elections is available here